 47 Villiers Street, WC2

 Partial to a wee dram of Scotch?
 Or a Japanese rare malt?
-Head to Milroy's, a venerable Soho haunt that stocks more than 250 types of whiskies.
-It's recently added a neat cellar bar, which you enter from behind a moveable bookcase.
+Head to The Vault, a venerable Soho haunt that stocks more than 250 types of whiskies.
+It's a relaunch of famed bar Milroy's, which has been slinging malt and grain on Greek Street since 1964.

 3 Greek Street, W1